 The FPI oversees the implementation and financial management of the European Union Rule of Law Mission in Kosovo (EULEX).
-It is the largest civilian mission ever launched under the EU CSDP, comprising, at its height, 1950 international and 1200 local staff, mainly consisting of police officers, judges, prosecutors and customs officials.
+It is the largest civilian mission ever launched under the EU's Common Security and Defence Policy (CSDP), comprising, at its height, 1950 international and 1200 local staff, mainly consisting of police officers, judges, prosecutors and customs officials.

 The central aim of the mission is to assist and support Kosovo institutions in the rule of law, with a specific focus on the judiciary.
 It was officially launched in February 2008, on the basis of a decision by all 27 EU Member States, under the general framework of United Nations Security Council Resolution 1244.
 The operational phase began in December 2008 and reached full capacity in April 2009.